Saxon Reef, Great Barrier Reef

 Various species of the magnificent Wrasse are often sited peacefully making their way through and nibbling on corals of Saxon Reef.
 The Maori Wrasse can be identified through their luminescent shimmering scales and large head and mouth.
 Growing up to two metres in size, we recommend you bring your GoPro along to capture the moment with these reef locals!

-As one of the most common sharks found amongst the Pacific coral reefs, it is no surprise that the White-tip Reef Shark is often sited on Saxon Reef!
-Characterized by its white-tipped dorsal and tail fins, the reef shark can be spotted regularly cooling down on the sandy bottom floor during the warmer months - stingrays too!
+As one of the most common sharks found amongst the Pacific coral reefs, it is no surprise that the Reef Shark is often sited on Saxon Reef!
+Characterised by its white or black tipped dorsal and tail fins, the reef shark can be spotted regularly cooling down on the sandy bottom floor during the warmer months - stingrays too!

 Moray Eels